 Once established, the local trusts work out their priorities for funding, get tenders and quotes where appropriate and complete our simple proposal form.
 This is sent to TAS and trustees in the UK consider the application.
 If agreed TAS allocates the funds and transfers them direct into the local trust’s bank account.

 Local trustees are responsible for spending 100% of the money on priorities agreed with the school.
 Trustees are not paid anything.

 We believe this structure ensures accountability and transparency while at the same time building capacity at local level.

-We now have 15 school trusts established (supporting over 5000 children at any one time), all in very poor areas.
-The groups meet regularly and the minutes of their meetings are put on the TAS website so donors can see what is happening on the ground.
+We now have 15 school trusts established (supporting over 6000 children at any one time), all in very poor areas.
+The groups meet when they can and the minutes of their meetings are put on the TAS website so donors can see what is happening on the ground.
 Priorities for funding are also on the website.

 We aim to support schools for a period of around 6 years to get them up to a good standard of infrastructure.
 After that we wind down the TAS funding although we do keep in touch with the schools and support them with small projects.
 The hope is that the trusts will continue to operate and raise funds from local and other sources.